Figure 22-1 Review Process

 Marks the review run as terminated

 The source of the identities, permissions, accounts, and roles under review drives how review-related request changes are fulfilled.
-The fulfillment process can be manual tasks, automated actions in Identity Manager, actions sent to help desk services, or actions initiated by workflows in Identity Manager.
+The fulfillment process can be manual tasks, automated actions in OpenText Identity Manager, actions sent to help desk services, or actions initiated by workflows in OpenText Identity Manager.
 The fulfillment process begins when a review run completes or when a Review Owner or Administrator modifies or removes a review item, it generates a change request which are then sent to fulfillment for approval.
 Each review item generates separate change request.
 However, for Business Role Authorization Review, the review items are consolidated into a single change request, which is then forwarded to fulfillment.

-Note that, for Global Authorization Assignment review types, Identity Governance fulfills the change requests through its internal process and does not initiate a separate request.
+Note that, for Global Authorization Assignment review types, OpenText Identity Governance fulfills the change requests through its internal process and does not initiate a separate request.

 When the value of a single-valued attribute, for example, risk has changed since the review started